Homoclinic orbits in the Euler problem of two fixed centers: The Euler problem of two fixed centers

-In view of the relations (\ref{mo}) the transition of the motion occurs when the functions $f$ or $h$ has double roots.
-Note that for the momenta to be real, these two functions should be positive.
-In the following we describe the procedure to get the bifurcation diagram, which is given in \cite{Strand}, \cite{Bifurcation}.
+In view of the fact that for the momenta to be real we need $f_0>0$ with $x \in [1,\infty)$ and $f_{\mu}<0$, $\mu \neq 0$, with $x \in [-1,1]$, we combine the above results and give the bifurcation diagram in Table \ref{tablerange} and Figure \ref{diagram}.